 for tyre maker Bridgestone Corp helped the rubber

-nearly six years after the tyre maker announced a 50 percent
+than five years after the tyre maker announced a 50 percent

 increase in its operating profit for the year ended Dec.
 31, and